pelias/query/README.md

 Variables coming from user input should be set on the variable store **whenever they are available**, below is a list of common user variables which can be set/unset to enable/disable query functionality.

-Note: this list is non exhaustive, see the validation section of each view to confirm which variables it uses (explained below).
+**note:** this list is non exhaustive, see the validation section of each view to confirm which variables it uses (explained below).

 ```
 input:name: 'hackney city farm'